 What is Cryptocurrency?

 Background Cryptocurrencies such as bitcoin or ether are scarce digital assets which exist on a decentralized network of computers.
-The currencies, which are referred to as coins or tokens, can be used within their network as a store of value or a medium of exchange.
-Digital Ownership In the same way that ownership of a … Continue reading What is Cryptocurrency?
+The currencies, which are referred to as coins or tokens, can be used within their network as a digital store of value or a medium of exchange.
+Digital Ownership In the same way that ownership of … Continue reading What is Cryptocurrency?